You can have three types of relations in EDM as in database. 1) One to One 2) One to Many 3) Many to Many.

 As you can see in the figure, student and StudentAddress have One-to-One relationshionship where each student has zero or one address.

-Standard and Teacher has One-to-Many relationship where one standard can have many teachers but one teacher can’t go to many standard (Standard is a classroom).
+Standard and Teacher has One-to-Many relationship where one standard can have many teacher but one teacher can’t go to many standard.

 Student and Course has Many-to-Many relationships by using StudentCourse table.
 StudentCourse consists primary key of both the tables and thus it makes relation Many-to-Many.

-When you create ADO.NET Entity Data Model from this database using ‘Generate from existing database’ option, it will create following entities and relationships into EDM:
+When you create ADO.NET Entity Data Model from SchoolDB database using EF Designer from database option, it will create following entities and relationships into EDM:

-As you can see in the above figure, Student and StudentAddress has One to One relationship (zero or one).
+As you can see in the above figure, Student and StudentAddress have One to One relationship (zero or one).
 StudentAddress entity has StudentId property as PK which makes it One-to-One relationship.

-Standard entity has navigation property “Teachers” which indicates that one Standard can have list of teachers and Teacher entity has “Standard” navigation property which indicates that Teacher is associated with one Standard.
+Standard and teach have One-to-Many relation marked by multiplicity where 1 is for One and * is for many.
+Standard entity has navigation property “Teachers” which indicates that one Standard can have collection of teachers and Teacher entity has “Standard” navigation property which indicates that Teacher is associated with one Standard.
 This makes it One-to-Many relationship.

 Open EDM in XML view.
 You can see that SSDL has StudentCourse entityset but CSDL doesn’t have StudentCourse entityset instead it’s being mapped in navigation property of Student and Course entity.
 In MSL (C-S Mapping), it has a mapping between Student and Course into StudentCourse table in <AssociationSetMapping/>